 Monitoring Azure Backup workloads

-Backup Jobs in Recovery Services vault
+Backup Items in Recovery Services vault

-Jobs are generated when operations such as configuring backup, backup, restore, delete backup, and so on, are performed.
+Jobs are generated when operations such as configuring backup, back up, restore, delete backup, and so on, are performed.

 Jobs from the following Azure Backup solutions are shown here:

 - Azure workload back up such as SQL and SAP HANA

 - Microsoft Azure Recovery Services (MARS) agent

 Jobs from System Center Data Protection Manager (SC-DPM), Microsoft Azure Backup Server (MABS) aren't displayed.

 Azure workloads such as SQL and SAP HANA backups within Azure VMs have huge number of backup jobs.
 For example, log backups can run for every 15 minutes.
 So for such DB workloads, only user triggered operations are displayed.
 Scheduled backup operations aren't displayed.

 Alerts are primarily scenarios where users are notified so that they can take relevant action.
 The Backup Alerts section shows alerts generated by Azure Backup service.
 These alerts are defined by the service and user can't custom create any alerts.

 The following scenarios are defined by service as alertable scenarios.